 Business Insurance for Roofers - What You Need to Know

-Roofing is consistently ranked among the most dangerous trades in Australia, with working at height being the leading cause of workplace fatalities in the construction sector.
-Whether you specialise in long-run metal roofing, concrete tiles, membrane systems, or roof repairs, the right insurance cover is essential to protect against the significant financial risks of the trade.
+Roofing is consistently ranked among Australia's most dangerous trades.
+Safe Work Australia data shows that falls from height remain the leading cause of workplace fatalities in the construction sector.
+Whether you specialise in metal roofing, concrete tiles, membrane systems or roof restoration, the right insurance cover is essential to manage the significant financial risks of the trade.

-The most common insurance claims from roofing businesses relate to falls from height, accidental property damage, and defective workmanship.
-A roof that leaks after installation can cause tens of thousands of dollars in interior damage, while a single fall-from-height incident can trigger Safe Work Australia investigations and potential prosecutions with fines exceeding $500,000.
+The most common insurance claims from roofing businesses relate to falls from height, accidental property damage and defective workmanship.
+A roof that leaks after installation can cause tens of thousands of dollars in interior damage, while a single fall-through incident can trigger a state WHS regulator investigation and potential prosecution with penalties exceeding $500,000.

-Beyond liability, roofers face risks including tool and equipment theft, vehicle damage, scaffolding collapse, weather-related project delays, and business interruption.
-Most building contracts require roofers to hold current insurance, and main contractors increasingly demand certificates of currency before allowing subcontractors on site.
+Beyond liability, roofers face tool and equipment theft, vehicle damage, scaffolding collapse, storm damage to on-site materials and business interruption.
+Most building contracts require current insurance, and head contractors increasingly demand certificates of currency before allowing any subcontractor on site.
+State-based builder licensing bodies - such as QBCC and VBA - may also require evidence of insurance.

-All major Australian business insurance providers offer policies suited to roofing businesses.
+All leading Australian business insurers offer policies suited to roofing businesses.
 See our full Australian business insurance comparison for provider details.

 Key Industry Facts

-• Industry size: Hundreds of specialist roofing businesses operate across Australia, plus thousands of general builders who carry out roofing work
+• Industry size: Thousands of specialist roofing businesses operate across Australia, alongside general builders who carry out roofing work as part of broader construction projects

-• Common business structures: Sole traders, partnerships, and limited liability companies.
-Many roofers operate as subcontractors to larger building firms and project managers
+• Common business structures: Sole traders, partnerships and proprietary limited companies.
+Many roofers operate as subcontractors to principal builders and project managers

-• Contract requirements: Most commercial contracts require minimum public liability cover of $2M - $5M.
-Larger commercial roofing projects frequently require $5M - $10M+
+• Contract requirements: Most commercial contracts require minimum public liability of $10M to $20M.
+Larger commercial and government roofing projects frequently specify $20M and mandate current certificates of currency

 Cover Types for Roofing Businesses